“a better world for women is a better world for everyone“

 RG: Thank you.
-One final question is with all of these changes—and I’m that you brought up that we still have progress that we need to make—but I’m sure that you have had to deal with a lot of critics and a lot of people questioning, you know, ‘if you give women this right society will fall apart because no one will take care of the children’ or….How do you feel that the strikes that you have witnessed in the history of Iceland in your lifetime, have they improved not only the woman’s quality of life but also everyone’s?
+One final question is with all of these changes—and I’m that you brought up that we still have progress that we need to make—but I’m sure that you have had to deal with a lot of critics and a lot of people questioning, you know, ‘if you give women this right, society will fall apart because no one will take care of the children’….Do you feel that the strikes that you have witnessed in the history of Iceland in your lifetime, have they improved not only the woman’s quality of life but also everyone’s?

 GA: Yes, obviously.
 Children have a much better life.
 The school system is so much better than it was.
 And some of them don’t know it yet, but they all have support from women.
 It’s famous that women give quite a lot of love to their surroundings, so do men but they have to learn.
-I think that, as I said before, fathers and children have the possibility for much closer relationships and to be able to educate yourselves as your wish, and the health system and health care in Iceland and all of this…It’s a much better world for everyone.
-We have always said ‘a better word for women is a better world for everyone.’
+I think that, as I said before, fathers and children have the possibility for much closer relationships and to be able to educate yourselves as you wish, and the health system and healthcare in Iceland and all of this…It’s a much better world for everyone.
+We have always said ‘a better world for women is a better world for everyone.’

 RG: Exactly.
-You truly are a world leader and we’re so grateful that you are showing us an example of what is possible and that were deeply grateful for all of you who really pushed hard in the Red Stocking Movement to give the world an example to look at.
+You truly are a world leader and we’re so grateful that you are showing us an example of what is possible, and we’re deeply grateful for all of you who really pushed hard in the Red Stocking Movement to give the world an example to look at.
 Thank you.

 GA: Thank you.

 RG: Thank you for joining us on this.
-I know Paulina through our children who are at the same preschool and our daughters have become the best of friends.
+I know Palina through our children who are at the same preschool and our daughters have become the best of friends.